 Whether you receive your income weekly, fortnightly or monthly, you need to know how much you have left over at the end of each pay period and how this will align with your repayments.
 This is to ensure there are no missed payment surprises.
 It may be worth opening a separate bank account for your repayments and transferring these funds in on payday so you are never caught out.

-Start to play with different combinations, such as different loan terms or repayment amounts, and match them against your needs.
+Experiment with different combinations, such as different loan terms or repayment amounts, and match them against your needs.
 Need more help deciding?
-There are many third party agencies (that don’t sell loans) that both rate and compare a broad range of loans.
+There are many third-party agencies (which don’t sell loans) that both rate and compare a broad range of loans.

-Canstar is one of the most established financial comparison sites, and they’ve been comparing products without bias since 1992.
+Canstar is one of the most established financial comparison sites.
+They’ve been comparing products without bias since 1992.
 They release annual star-ratings for a range of personal loans from many providers.
-To do this Canstar comprehensively and rigorously examines a broad range of loans available across Australia.
+To do this, Canstar comprehensively and rigorously examines a broad range of loans available across Australia.
 To come up with an overall score, they award points for: